yinquan-chn/blog/Java Reource/java/util/ArrayList.md

      * changes in the returned list are reflected in this list, and vice-versa.
      * The returned list supports all of the optional list operations.
      *
-     * <p>This method eliminates the need for explicit range operations (of
+     * This method eliminates the need for explicit range operations (of
      * the sort that commonly exist for arrays).
 Any operation that expects
      * a list can be used as a range operation by passing a subList view
      * instead of a whole list.
 For example, the following idiom